Visit the DC Green Bank website to sign up for updates.

 In the spring of 2017, as part of an initiative to research innovative tools for financing clean energy projects in the District, the Coalition for Green Capital recommended the creation of a “green bank” as a key mechanism to accelerate the deployment of affordable private and public capital for clean energy projects.
+The study identified $1.8 billion dollars of investment necessary to achieve the goals of the District’s Clean Energy DC Plan, the strategic plan to reduce greenhouse gas emissions by 50% by 2032.

 - Use bonding authority to increase capacity, accelerate lending, and recapitalize funds;